crawsome/colinburke.github.io/tabs/donotlookdown.md

 # DO NOT LOOK DOWN: MESHUGGAH: Standard Tuning guide
 2012 -  Nuclear Blast

-## Fair Use
-Copyright Disclaimer under section 107 of the Copyright Act of 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.

-## Artist:
+## Track Info
-Meshuggah
+* Artist: Meshuggah

-## Album:
-Kolosss
+* Album: Kolosss

-## Track:
-Do not Look Down
+* Track: Do not Look Down

 ## Tab Author/date:
 Colin Burke - 2020
 colinburke.com

+## Fair Use
+Copyright Disclaimer under section 107 of the Copyright Act of 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.

 Enjoy!